azzazzel/azzazzel.github.io/_posts/2016-09-30-developers_about_OSGi.md

  - I have given training on OSGi
  - I've experimented with OSGi and plan to use it in a team for a professional project

-### What would you primarily use OSGi for?
+#### What would you primarily use OSGi for?

-Time for some opinions.
-Move your mouse over the answer to see full text.
+Time for some opinions (move your mouse over the answer to see full text).
 As people could give up to 4 answers, the numbers can hardly be presented as percents.
 I personally find them quite interesting though:

 <iframe width="812.5" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/12lDBu_BM5DnStMOcKNKZ_J6jc6xaTIYzM2_DCZoKrxM/pubchart?oid=1980600680&amp;format=interactive"></iframe>

-### Think of a project where OSGi could add value but wasn't/wouldn't be used!
+#### Think of a project where OSGi could add value but wasn't/wouldn't be used!
 What was/would be used instead of OSGi?

 And finally alternatives.
 Over the years I learned that asking people "what you consider to be an alternative for X" gives you quite good idea about what they think about X. So here it is, and to my surprise "micro-services" is not the leader: